 c.
 Provide estimates of annual cost to respondents for the hour burdens for collections of information.
 The cost of contracting out or paying outside parties for information collection activities should not be included here.
 Instead, this cost should be included in Item 14.

 The cost to the respondents for completing these forms is $100,800 (3,000 hours x $24 per hour x 1.4 BLS).
 We do not require any additional record keeping.
 The BLS has been multiplied by 1.4 to account for benefits.
-(Data Source: Bureau of Labor Statistics
+(Data Source: Bureau of Labor Statistics)

 13. Provide an estimate of the total annual cost burden to respondents or record keepers resulting from the collection of information.
 (Do not include the cost of any hour burden shown in Items 12 and 14).